 Hercules determined that the integration of an audio interface featuring 4 inputs & 4 outputs on the Hercules DJ Console RMX was both obvious and essential.

 The interface grants access to unique features such as:

 -Maximum sound over 4 mono 1/4 in. jack outputs, outputting +4dBu for PA equipment,

 -Audio output levels at -10dBv over 4 RCA outputs, for connecting consumer devices (hi-fi systems,recording devices etc.)

--Simple integration to the DJ's equipment by means of 2 stereo analog inputs enabling users to mix, via the DJ software, external sources with digital music; the console also features a phono/line-level selector on each input, ideal for connecting turntables, CD or MP3 players and rhythm boxes.
+-Simple integration to the DJ's equipment by means of 2 stereo analog inputs enabling you to mix, via the DJ software, external sources with digital music; the console also features a phono/line-level selector on each input, perfect for connecting turntables, CD or MP3 players and rhythm boxes.

 -Microphone (with talk-over feature) and headset (for preview feature) connectors are accessible on the console's upper face and front face, enabling DJs to use the console with unrivalled ease, whether in a flight case, on a DJ stand or on a tabletop!

 - Dedicated software for optimum digital DJing control